tutek1/DTLabs/05_AINavMeshFSM/lab05.md

 ## Bonus: Projectile Knockback
 Duration: hh:mm:ss

-It would be nice if the projectile did something to the player, before we implement player HP, stats, etc. in future codelabs.
+It wouldn't be bad if the projectile did something to the player, before we implement player HP, stats, etc. in future codelabs.
 For now, it could knockback the player with given force and time.

 ### ElectricProjectile
 We need two parameters to have the knockback configurable: